ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/WGBS/WGBS.md

     cp /share/workshop/epigenetics_workshop/jli/Methylation/scripts/src/multiqc_pre.slurm .
     sbatch -J mqc.${USER} multiqc_pre.slurm

 The script [multiqc_pre.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/master/scripts/methylation/multiqc_pre.slurm) script will submit a job to run MultiQC based on the results from FastQC.
 Upon the successful execution of this script, one should have a subdirectory "multiqc_data" and one html file "multiqc_report.html" inside 011-Fastqc directory.
-Now we can download the results of MultiQC (both the html file and the "multiqc_data" directory) to our laptop to look at the report.
-It should look like [this](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/master/scripts/methylation/multiqc_report.html).
-The MultiQC report that I generated for the original sequencing data without subsampling is [here](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/master/scripts/methylation/multiqc_fulldata_report.html)
+Now we can download this html to our laptop to look at the report.
+It should look like [this](multiqc_report.html).
+The MultiQC report that I generated for the original sequencing data without subsampling is [here](multiqc_fulldata_report.html)

 ---